department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/vision-care/blind-and-low-vision-veterans.md

 <div class="va-introtext">

-If you’re a blind or low vision Veteran or active-duty Servicemember, you may be able to get advanced vision care and rehabilitation services through VA to help you live an independent life.
+If you’re a Veteran or active-duty Servicemember who is blind or has low vision, you may be able to get advanced vision care and rehabilitation services through VA to help you live an independent life.

 </div>